XplnHUB/HireHUB/Recruiter.md

-# Recruiter Portal – Documentation
+# HireHUB – Recruiter Side Documentation
 ## Overview

 The recruiter portal is designed to provide companies and recruiters with an easy-to-use platform for managing placement drives, posting jobs, shortlisting candidates, and tracking hiring progress within the college ecosystem.